ORBIT

 The image above shows some functionality I wrote for the editor window.
 Below is a demonstration of what the final version of the tool looked like.

 To further the functionality of this editor tool, I also added some functionality for individual tiles.
 The coordinate variable on the tile class is automatically set when the tile is instantiated.
-Changing a tile object from a “tile” to a “hole” in the inspector removes the tile’s mesh and collider.
+Changing a tile object from a “tile” to a “hole” in the inspector removes the tile’s mesh and collider so that the player falls through.
 Also, assigning a specific obstacle or collectable game object to a tile moves that game object into place above the tile.

 Additionally, I created a levels manager to manage all the data for each level in the game.
-Data such as its name, build index, collectable status, and if they’ve been completed successfully.
-This information is saved between playthroughs and has to be updated frequently.
-This manager was referenced a lot by UI elements in the level select and pause menus.
+A level’s name, build index, collectable status, and if they’ve been completed successfully need to be saved between playthroughs and easily accessible for UI.
+So, I made a singleton class that made all that data globally available.

 In conclusion, I learned so much working on this project.
 I was able to practice my communication and collaboration skills, all while learning to delegate tasks within my programming team.
 I gained an appreciation for developing engine tools and designing systems.